 Bottom Line: The aliens in our bodies came from bacteria, not extraterrestrials.

 Each of our cells has hundreds to thousands of mitochondria, except for greedy cancer cells which have much more.

 For decades, the study of mitochondria was once considered an academic backwater.
-All of the sudden, the last few years have witnessed a significant upsurge in interest in the tiny dynamo.
-Researchers are investigating the role of mitochondria in various human conditions, including cancer, aging, chronic diseases, and evolution.
+The last few years have witnessed a significant upsurge of interest in the tiny dynamo.
+Researchers are investigating the role of mitochondria in aging, evolution and various human conditions, including cancer, Alzheimer’s disease, and dementia.
 Researchers have gained a tremendous amount of new knowledge about the tiny organelle.